opensearch-project/project-website/_posts/2023-07-20-alert-anomaly-visual.md

 ### Adding a detector through a visualization

-To add a detector by way of a visualization, you have two options: creating a new detector or associating an existing detector.
+To add a detector through a visualization, you have two options: create a new detector or associate an existing detector.
 Choose the option that meets your use case.

 1. On your visualization, select **Anomaly Detection** from the Options context menu dropdown, as shown in the following image.